 When 40+ shots were fired at the Leighton Criminal Court Building, families of jurors, witnesses, and employees had no way to know what was happening.
 Chicago's encrypted system kept them in the dark.

-Stay Home and Wait?
+Stay home and wait?

-Trust that officials will provide updates—but what if they're overwhelmed, delayed, or providing incomplete information?
+Trust that officials will push updates β€” but what if they're overwhelmed, delayed, or only releasing partial information?

-Drive to the Scene?
+Drive to the scene?

 Call 911?

-When a family member is late coming home from work, a quick scanner check reveals whether there's been an accident on their route.
-This simple information prevents hours of worry—or prompts immediate action if help is needed.
+When a family member is late coming home, a quick scanner check reveals whether there's been an accident on their route.
+That information prevents hours of avoidable worry β€” or triggers immediate action if help is actually needed.

-Fires, medical emergencies, or safety incidents at care facilities may not generate immediate family notification.
-Scanner monitoring provides early awareness for family members of vulnerable residents.
+Fires, medical emergencies, and safety incidents at care facilities don't always generate immediate family notification.
+Scanner monitoring gives family members early awareness β€” sometimes minutes before anyone calls.

 ❌